HansUXdev/front-router/README.md

-# Front Router
+# MEAN Router

-Front Router simplifies the creation of routes in AngularJS by allowing you to define them directly in your view templates.
+MEAN Router simplifies the creation of meanstack development by allowing developers to prototype schema's Quickly.

 State settings are defined in a [Front Matter](http://jekyllrb.com/docs/frontmatter/) block at the top of each template.